oatlog/oatlog/doc/report/main.typ

 E-graphs are at their core a solution to the duplication illustrated in
 @fig_background_dag_duplicated, that identical usages of syntactically different inputs result in duplicated storage within an expression DAG.
 E-graphs do this not by representing functions
-#footnote[Although this is done in slotted e-graphs do @slotted_egraph.], but by grouping
+#footnote[There is an e-graph variant called slotted e-graphs @slotted_egraph which deduplicate data
-syntactically different, but semantically equal expressions into the same equivalence class.
+using functions.], but by grouping syntactically different, but semantically equal expressions into the same equivalence class.

 An initial expression mutated through local rewrites is in fact exactly the special case of syntactically different but semantically identical subexpressions being used identically.
 If a